irulanCorrino/slacker/README.md

 # Tools/objects placed at distinctive layers [like a drumset on a stage]
 # Depth relations for tools/objects
 # Sensitivity relations to triggering action for tools/objects
+# A kinda shelf with locking [catchy] space around
 # Audio should be represented by higher priority graphical abstractions than anything else
 - slacker is silent by default but may include 'Learning Mode' in which a voice feedback is enabled by default [definable verbosity]
 # No‑ridiculous suggestions for an action (unlike widely used menus with logically inappropriate sets of actions for a given context)